mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 **THE SITUATION:**
 - Widow Maren believes adventurers killed her son
-- Her son Tomas actually died in Thornwood (unrelated to party)
+- Her son Caden actually died in Thornwood (unrelated to party)
 - She's grief-mad, not rational
 - Crowd is uncertain—adventurers have mixed reputation